mox692/tokio/proposal.en.md

 (Although discussed above,) it is still unclear how users should opt-in to io_uring during the transition period.

 **Intelligent batching logic for submission**
 To maximize io_uring performance, it is important to make effective use of batching at submission.
 The best strategy for batching within Tokio's event loop is still unclear.

-This RFC aims to align on a high-level design.
+Also, this RFC aims to align on a high-level design.
 The detailed implementation strategy for batching will be handled in a separate issue or PR.

 **How to manage the ring in a multi-threaded runtime**
 Detailed implementation strategies for sharding rings across threads in a multithreaded will also continue to be discussed in a separate issue or PR.